eclufsc/ophidian/README.md

 ```
 All dependencies are now compiled and installed to `"ophidian_source_root"/dependencies`.

-### Install dependencies to system:
+### Install dependencies on system:
-If you wish to install dependencies to your system run:
+If you wish to install dependencies on your system run:
 ```
 $ sudo sh build_dependencies.sh --install_to_usr_local
 ```